AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

 Going Further
 =============

-Beyond the simple cases sketched previously, |gcp| supports advanced capabilities available for both source and object coverage criteria.
+Each of the steps involved in the process overview presented previously is described in detail in a specific chapter of this manual, the most important ones referenced hereafter:

+- :ref:`bin_traces`

+- :ref:`src_traces`

+- :ref:`sunits`

+- :ref:`scov`

+- :ref:`ocov`

+- :ref:`consolidation`

-Two examples are *coverage consolidation*, computing results for a set of execution traces, and *exemption regions*, allowing users to define code regions for which coverage violations are expected and legitimate.
+:ref:`exemptions` is also worth noting here, a mechanism allowing users to define code regions for which coverage violations are expected and legitimate (Ada only at this stage).

-As another example, the handling of libraries with the instrumentation scheme requires particular care to prevent re-instrumentation of a library together with every different test that exercises part of it.

-The following chapters in this manual provide many more details on such topics.

 Conventions used in the rest of this manual
 ===========================================